 When the link is accessed, a Web page opens which prompts the user to upload files.

-Files can be added by dragging them onto the page or by using the 'Browse files' button.
+Step 1.
+Add files or folders by dragging them onto the page or by using the 'Browse files' button.